Cybex DEX Review

 Cybex DEX is a decentralized exchange (DEX) that launched in 2017.

-If you look at the trading volume of this particular platform, it is dangerously low.
-Although we don’t have any data from coinmarketcap.com to rely on, CoinGecko reports that the 24 hour trading volume on the date of writing this review (7 November 2019) was USD 10,926.
-This trading volume is so low that there is a risk that this exchange will have to shut down in the near future.
+If you look at the trading volume of this particular platform, it is a bit on the low end.
+Although we don’t have any data from coinmarketcap.com to rely on, CoinGecko reports that the 24 hour trading volume on the date of first writing this review (7 November 2019) was USD 10,926.
+On the date of last updating this review (16 March 2020, right in the middle of the crisis with COVID-19), the volume had improved slightly to USD 37,964.
+This trading volume is still so low that there is a risk that this exchange will have to shut down in the near future.
 So, if you’re a potential user of the platform, be careful.

 As this is a DEX, it is also open to citizens or residents from the United States.
 Or rather, the citizenship or residency is of less importance for DEXs seeing as they never hold their users’ assets.